 This is a complicated area of planning law and if you are unsure you are advised to seek clarification as unauthorised works to a listed building are an offence and liable to enforcement action.

-For further information see Historic England’s Listed Buildings and Curtilage advice note Link to add for more information on curtilage listings.
+For further information see Historic England’s Listed Buildings and Curtilage advice note for more information on curtilage listings.